Leeds Bradford Airport Special Assistance

 • There is also the option of having an escorted quiet route through the airport,

-• Leeds Bradford Airport offers sunflower lanyards for those passengers suffering from hidden disabilities such as autism, dementia and other mental health conditions.
+• Leeds Bradford Airport offers sunflower lanyards for passengers with hidden disabilities such as autism, dementia or anxiety — just ask at the Special Assistance desk.

 Who to contact regarding this?